 All employees are required to participate in approximately 30 hours of training, workshops, and professional development courses every year to maintain the high quality among our teaching staff.
 To use the best teaching practices in their classrooms, our teachers are always staying up to date with the latest tools and ideas in education and research.

-In the Early Childhood section, we are aware that each child is a unique individual who matures and progresses at his/her own pace.
-As a result, the rate of development can vary from child to child.
-Nevertheless, according to research based on age-group parameters, some children can require different types of support in order to reach milestones at age appropriate stages and according to established developmental guidelines.
-For this reason, our program offers social and emotional guidance and support provided by a professional psychologist and a learning specialist.
+In Early Childhood, we know each child is a unique individual who matures and progresses at their own pace.
+As a result, each child’s rate of development varies from their peers.
+Some children require different types of support to reach milestones at age-appropriate stages, according to research on age-group parameters.
+For this reason, we offer social support and emotional guidance from a professional psychologist and a learning specialist.

-In Early Childhood, the main role of the Learning Specialist is to support students by providing early intervention in order to address the areas of difficulty that a child may present with, therefore, avoiding the development of learning difficulties that may appear in time.
-The Learning Specialist also works with children or groups of children that require extra support.
-In some cases, children may require additional support from an off-site Learning Specialist to overcome difficulties or to learn strategies in order to adapt to different learning styles.
+The main role of our Learning Specialist in Early Childhood is to address the areas of difficulty a child may have and to provide early intervention.
+Our Learning Specialist also provides extra support to children who require it.
+In some cases, children may require additional support from an off-site Learning Specialist to learn strategies to adapt to different learning styles or to overcome difficulties.

-At Colegio Menor, we believe that our program is only a part of the essential pieces necessary to facilitate healthy, integral and positive childhood development.
-For this reason, we offer a wide array of opportunities to encourage the school and parents to work as a team, while also offering parents the support and ongoing communication that is necessary in order to establish effective collaboration.
-Additionally, as part of a greater community, we make the effort to help children develop a sense of connectedness and belonging within the wider community through our community service project by encouraging significant interactions between our students and the senior citizens of our community.
+To facilitate positive, healthy, and integral childhood development, we believe our program is only a part of the essential pieces necessary at Colegio Menor.
+As a result, we offer a range of opportunities to encourage parents and the school to work as a team, while also offering parents ongoing communication and the support necessary for collaboration.
+Also, we encourage our young learners to develop a sense of connectedness and belonging within the wider community.